twesigomwedavid/linux-and-R-intro/assignments/assessment-2024.md

 4. What statistical test can inform whether the read depth distribution follows a normal distribution?
 Run this test on the read depths for NA19017_cov to assess whether it follows a normal distribution (report the p-value and conclusion on this)

 5. If the test above points to a normal distribution, check whether the mean read depths for NA19017 and NA19475 are significantly different using the student's t-test in R. What is the outcome of the t-test (i.e. can we reject the null hypothesis?
-What is the p-value/confidence interval?)
+What is the p-value/confidence interval?).
+If the test in Q4 does not point to a normal distribution, do the t-test anyway for practice :)

 **Congratulations, you've reached the end of the assessment!**